rainiera/health-hack/README.md

 # HealthCruncher
 athenahealth hackathon 2015

-Netflix but for insurance companies to predict customers' health outcomes.
+Netflix but for predicting customers' health outcomes.
 :dollar: "B2B SaaS" (Business to business software as a service)

-It is also an API that attempts to follow the principles of REST :sleeping:
+It is also an API that (will) attempt to follow the principles of REST :sleeping:

 ## Development
 - Some stuff we use: :snake: `flask`, DigitalOcean, `scikit-learn`, `anaconda`